tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Legacy algorithms
-: Indicates algorithms which are being deprecated because they use SHA-1 but are still permitted for backward compatibility, specifically RSA using RSASSA-PKCS1-v1_5 and ECDSA.
+: Indicates algorithms which are being deprecated because they use algorithms with known weaknesses, specifically SHA-1 when used either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
 These values refer solely to signatures which appear in certificates (see
-  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages.  lients offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
-TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages.
+Endpoints SHOULD NOT these algorithms but are permitted to do so solely for backward compatibility.
+Clients offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
+TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).
-  {{server-certificate-selection}}).

 {:br }